gotthehub/saferencrypt/README.md

 Lack of forward secrecy
 In October 2017, the ROCA vulnerability was announced that affects RSA keys generated on the Yubikey 4 tokens, often used with PGP.
 Many published PGP keys were found to be susceptible.

-This is free Excepet for windows

-Cert and Encryption
-- Contact/Instructions
-- RSA 4690
-- Linux, if Shattered Windows or crap MAC somehow becomes the only choice * Not suggested Obviously

 What the large email companies do that is very, very greasyshithanded for users:

 G00Gle